msxenon/CustomExoPlayer/readme.md

+[This repository is no longer maintained, code still needs to be cleaned well, adding Unit tests ... etc]

 # Android Floating player (ExoPLayer)
 A floating player i have created one year ago to use it with my previous apps, decided to publish it as open source project :)